7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 For managers, that means a more accurate picture of where revenue is headed and how team performance stacks up against targets.
 For reps, it means guided visibility into their open pipeline, backed by live rollups, intuitive dashboards, and smart alerts that show exactly where they stand, and where to focus their efforts next.

-According to G2 Data, the platform’s proactive assistance, adaptive learning, and cross-system integration capabilities are consistently called out as standouts, all rated at 91% satisfaction, far above category averages.
+According to G2 Data, the platform’s activity tracking, live pipeline management, and interactive dashboards are consistently called out as standouts.
 These features make it easy to unify data from CRMs, marketing tools, and even support platforms, while AI-driven insights help sales leaders spot deal risks, identify high-value opportunities, and coach teams more effectively.

 I also saw from G2 Data that it’s particularly well-loved in IT services, software, and financial services industries, where large sales cycles and complex deal structures demand more than basic reporting.

-Still, if your priority is a deeply customizable, data-rich platform that can scale with you and you want advanced analytics baked into a powerful CRM, Salesforce Sales Cloud is hard to beat.
-With a strong 4.4 out of 5 G2 rating and 92% of users rating it 4 stars or higher, I’d recommend it to mid-market and enterprise sales teams that care about pipeline visibility, forecasting accuracy, and long-term revenue growth more than anything else.
+Still, if your priority is a deeply customizable, data-rich platform that can scale with you and you want advanced analytics baked into a powerful CRM, Salesforce is hard to beat.
+With a strong 4.4 out of 5 G2 rating, I’d recommend it to mid-market and enterprise sales teams that care about pipeline visibility, forecasting accuracy, and long-term revenue growth more than anything else.

 • I appreciate how much users value Salesforce’s forecasting and pipeline visibility; many say it gives them a clear, real-time view of revenue health and helps them make smarter decisions.